Marketing, Manufacturing, Packaging & Labeling, Advertising

-Drugs can only be sold in drug stores, healthcare organizations or by sole entrepreneurs that have license to carry out pharmaceutical activities, including retail pharmaceutical trade.
+Drugs can only be sold in pharmacy stores, healthcare organizations, or by sole entrepreneurs that have a license to carry out pharmaceutical activities, including the retail pharmaceutical trade.
 Prescription drugs can be sold only upon the doctor’s prescription.

 19. What are the restrictions and requirements for electronic marketing and advertising via email, by internet, social media, and other channels?

 There are no special requirements and restrictions for individual channels, general and special rules for advertising of drugs and medical devices are to be applied (please, refer to Question 17).
 Different social media can establish their additional requirements for advertising posts and sanctions for the failure to comply with them (e.g. blocking a user’s account).

 20. May medicines and devices be advertised or sold directly to consumers?

 Drugs and medical devices may be advertised or sold directly to consumers, which is subject to certain restrictions provided by law (please, refer to Questions 17-19).
 Medical devices which use and operation require special skills (for instance, coronary stents) may be advertised on special events, organized among and for healthcare professionals.